sarloet/CRISPR_Validation/README.md

 Features:
 - Barcodes of replicates and target sequence can be specfied
 - Accounts for frameshift of barcode sequences (+203 additional sequences profiled)
-- Avoids readingin entire fastq file
+- Avoids reading in entire fastq file

 Nice to have:
 - Account for mutations in target sequence and barcodes